Stage 2 ovarian cancer means the cancer has grown outside the ovaries and is growing within the pelvis. Treatment is

 Treating stage 2 ovarian cancer

-Stage 2, 3 and 4 ovarian cancers are classed as advanced.
-This means the cancer has spread away from the ovary.
-Surgery and chemotherapy can cure some advanced cancers.
+The main treatments are surgery and chemotherapy.
+Treatment can cure some advanced cancers.
 But if treatment can’t cure you, the aim of treatment is to control the cancer for as long as possible.

 - where the cancer has spread to